Funnysuslik/foodgram-project-react/README.md

 ## Documentation

-You can find all paths with description in documentation at /api/docs/ endpiont.
+You can find all api paths with description in documentation at /api/docs/ endpiont.

 ## Autors